moritz-hanke/bss/README.md

 $$\sqrt{(TN + FP) * (TN +FN)} \approx \sqrt{TN} * \sqrt{TN} = TN$$
 in the denominator.
 Therefore I will neglect this term for my further argumentation.

 To give an impression of the highest possible value for the second term in our settings I will use the medium setting for an numerical example.
 We have $s=10$ true direct predictors (positives), a maximum subset size of $k=15$ and $p=500$ variables.
 If a selected subset in this setting is completely wrong, i.e. it consists only of FPs, we have FP=15 and FN =10 while still having 475 TN.
-In this case the second term will be not higher than 0.0251233, its highest possible value (in the high dimensional setting with $p=1000$ it is even smaller, i.e. 0.002).
+In this case the second term will have its highest possible value for the medium setting, that is 0.0251233.
+In the high dimensional setting with $p=1000$ the highest possible value for the second term becomes even smaller (0.002) because only the number of TN will change from 475 to 975 while all other numbers stay constant.

 Using $\sqrt{(TN + FP) * (TN +FN)} \approx TN$ also in the first term of the MCC we get
 $$\frac{(TP * TN)}{\sqrt{(TP + FP) * (TP + FN) * (TN + FP) * (TN +FN)}} \approx \frac{(TP * TN)}{\sqrt{(TP + FP) * (TP + FN)} * TN} = \frac{TP}{\sqrt{(TP + FP) * (TP + FN)}}.$$